geekp2p/solo-node/README.md

 - Testnet Stratum (BFGMiner): `stratum+tcp://<HOST_IP>:13333`
 - Testnet Stratum (CKPool):   `stratum+tcp://<HOST_IP>:13334`

-The BFGMiner proxy now passes explicit RPC credentials via `-O` so the upstream bitcoind always receives the username and password, even on platforms where embedding them in the URL is stripped.
+BFGMiner proxies now send RPC credentials both in the URL and via `-O`.
+This works around platforms that strip URL credentials and ensures bitcoind always receives authentication.
 Customize those values via `.env` if you need something different from the defaults.

 Default RPC credentials and payout addresses are baked into the `docker-compose.yml` so the stack works out of the box.
 If you would like to